RB3572/Capstone/Data/README.md

-This folder stores all the data and spreadsheets required for the project
+This folder stores all the data and spreadsheets required for the project.